Antrikshy/node-google-search-trends/README.md

 Contribute
 ----------

-It's a pretty simple module to contribute to.
-Just clone the repo and make a script inside the folder to test responses.
-Any fixes, cleanup etc. are always appreciated.
+It's a pretty simple module to contribute to, if you know Node.js basics.
+Just clone the repo and make a script inside the folder to test responses using `require('./trends.js')`.
+Any fixes, cleanup or new features are always appreciated.

-If you know of a way to request more than 20 items from Google, please add the feature.